security

 If you're a fire marshal or aspiring to become one, the career outlook is strong.
 But smart positioning helps:

 First, develop your data analysis skills alongside your field expertise.
-Being comfortable with AI-powered inspection analytics at 64% automation means understanding what the tools tell you and, more importantly, what they miss.
+Being comfortable with AI-powered inspection analytics at 64% automation means understanding what the tools tell you — and what they miss.
+Marshals who can articulate both the value and the limitations of AI-generated risk assessments to elected officials, building owners, and the public become particularly valuable in their departments.

 For a complete breakdown of task-level automation rates and year-by-year projections, see the full fire marshals data page.